GMX3C

 Do I need an Apple Watch?

-No. HeadPause does not use the Apple Watch, Apple Health, or any biometric sensors.
+No. HeadPause does not use the Apple Watch or any biometric sensors.
 All head tracking is done through AirPods only.

 Does HeadPause use HealthKit?